Unleash Notion's Superpowers with a Programmable Keyboard!

 For example: /blue or /blue background

 That's a pain to actually type every time you want to change the color of anything, but it's a breeze if you can configure a macro to type it for you.
-If you´d like to download these layers, you can do so here
+Here you can download these layers.

 Creating macros